|

 two women who’ve each written new books on the

-subject—Laura Sessions Stepp,
+subject: Laura Sessions Stepp,

-author of Unhooked: How Young Women
+author of Unhooked:

-Pursue Sex, Delay Love, and Lose at Both, and Amber Madison,
+Pursue Sex, Delay Love, and Lose at Both,

-author of Hooking Up: A Girl’s
+author of Hooking

 All-Out Guide to Sex

-When we saw that there were two
+& Sexuality.
+When I saw that there

-guests, we assumed that one
+guests, I assumed that one

 was a Liberal and the other a Conservative.

-After the first one spoke, we said “oh,
+the first one spoke, I said “Oh,

 that must be the